Request an appointment by clicking here or by calling 704-444-0087

 One of my favorite responses, when someone does something really breathtakingly clueless, is quite simple:

-Often the problem with people who ask questions that are breathtakingly clueless doesn’t point to anything going on with you whatsoever.
-It often points to an extreme lack of social awareness.
 Some people say things like this without awareness in a very ineffective effort to manage their own sense of discomfort and awkwardness in social situations.
 As the saying goes, the best defense is a good offense.

 2. Context: A friend or loved one engages in, what my teen calls “emo-texting,” overwhelming you with highly emotional and stressful texts after you’ve already asked this person to stop doing this repeatedly.